Andrew Luck's Success and Achievements in Timeline

 2010: Pac-10 Offensive Player of the Year

-In 2010, Andrew Luck was named the Pac-10 Offensive Player of the Year, leading Stanford to a 12-1 record and an Orange Bowl victory, where he was named MVP.
-He also set numerous school records for passing and total offense.
+In 2010, Andrew Luck was named the Pac-10 Offensive Player of the Year, was unanimously selected to the All-Pac-10 First Team, led Stanford to a 12-1 record, won the Orange Bowl MVP, and set multiple school records.

 2011: College Awards

-In 2011, Andrew Luck won the Maxwell Award, the Walter Camp Award, and the Johnny Unitas Golden Arm Award for his performance in college football with Stanford.
+In 2011, during his college football career with Stanford, Andrew Luck won the Maxwell Award, the Walter Camp Award, and the Johnny Unitas Golden Arm Award.

-June 17, 2012: Graduation from Stanford and Al Masters Award
+June 17, 2012: Luck graduated from Stanford and received Al Masters Award

-On December 23, 2012, Andrew Luck broke the record for most passing yards in a season by a rookie with 4,183 yards, surpassing Cam Newton's previous record.
+On December 23, 2012, Andrew Luck broke the record for most passing yards in a season by a rookie, with a total of 4,183 yards.

 2013: NFL Playoff Comeback